-X-Files New Season Filming: Can We Hope For Another Awesome Season From Mulder and Scully?
+‘X-Files’ New Season Filming: Can We Hope For Another Awesome Season From Mulder And Scully?

 TV X-Files Versus Movies

 While there is no denying that the X-Files movies produced after the TV series ended had a certain charm, they felt like an abbreviated and rushed version of the show.
-In a 2 hour or less movie, it’s simply impossible to delve into characters or create long story arcs.
+In a two-hour or less movie, it’s simply impossible to delve into characters or create long story arcs.

 It seems that the folks over at Fox have come to recognize this.
-As Fox president David Madden put it:
+Fox president David Madden said the following.

 X-Files Next Season

-It’s not entirely clear what direction the show will take in the upcoming season, but we do know that its tremendous success convinced show producers and Fox to expand from the six episode format we saw last year to a 10 episode format for the upcoming season.
+It’s not entirely clear what direction the show will take in the upcoming season, but we do know that its tremendous success convinced show producers and Fox to expand from the six-episode format we saw last year to a 10-episode format for the upcoming season.

 How The X-Files Can Improve in Its Next Season?
 What do guys think? @notanotherxfpod @doubleXfiles @TheX_Cast https://t.co/d8njmMEH8e